 - Hold your backpack in the front, under one arm – if you bring one.
 Ideally, leave it at home.

 - Speak Portuguese on the beach if you can.

 - Do not bring a wallet, but rather the exact amounts of money you plan to spend, ideally, each group in a separate pocket.
 Perhaps some for food and drink and a different small wad for the taxi (ideally you have booked early enough to be able to walk to Copacabana beach, as taxis and buses will be nearly impossible to get after the fireworks).

 - As a safety precaution for everyone, the fireworks are shot from barges at sea.

 Rio de Janeiro is a fabulous city to visit.
-More on our daytime adventures in Rio or click here for our nine-week South American itinerary.
+See more on our daytime adventures in Rio or click here for our nine-week South American itinerary.